aorith/fittest_creature/README.md

 All the creatures have a variable that stores its DNA in the form of an array, each item in the array corresponds to a number from 0 to 1 and is linked to a property or a "phenotype" of the creature.

 The environment is simple, there is good food, and poison, if a creature eats food it will gain health, if it eats poison it will lose some.
-The values can be changed in the configuration variables at the top of the script.
+The values can be changed in the configuration variables in settings.py.

 Creatures spawn with random DNA values, here is an example: